- NAME: William Shakespeare

 By the early 1590s, documents show William Shakespeare was a managing partner in the Lord Chamberlain's Men, an acting company in London.
 After the crowning of King James I, in 1603, the company changed its name to the King's Men.
 From all accounts, the King's Men company was very popular, and records show that Shakespeare had works published and sold as popular literature.
 The theater culture in 16th century England was not highly admired by people of high rank.
 However, many of the nobility were good patrons of the performing arts and friends of the actors.
 Early in his career, Shakespeare was able to attract the attention of Henry Wriothesley, the Earl of Southampton, to whom he dedicated his first- and second-published poems: "Venus and Adonis" (1593) and "The Rape of Lucrece" (1594).

-By 1597, William Shakespeare had published 15 of the 37 plays attributed to him.
+By 1597, 15 of the 37 plays written by William Shakespeare were published.
 Civil records show that at this time he purchased the second largest house in Stratford, called New House, for his family.
 It was a four-day ride by horse from Stratford to London, so it is believed that Shakespeare spent most of his time in the city writing and acting and came home once a year during the 40-day Lenten period, when the theaters were closed.

 By 1599, William Shakespeare and his business partners built their own theater on the south bank of the Thames River, which they called the Globe.
 In 1605, Shakespeare purchased leases of real estate near Stratford for 440 pounds, which doubled in value and earned him 60 pounds a year.